CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

     {{%notice warning%}}

     The `vtysh.conf` file should not be moved, as it is unlikely any configuration is in the file.
-However, iDo *not* remove the `vtysh.conf` file.
-If there is necessary configuration in placthe file, copy the contents into the `/etc/frr/vtysh.conf` file.
+However, if there is necessary configuration in place, copy the contents into `/etc/frr/vtysh.conf`.

     {{%/notice%}}